Join PHANS as we rejuvenate in 2026!

 There are many benefits to becoming a member including:

-Membership may be direct with PHANS, or conjoint with the Canadian Public Health Association (CPHA).
+Membership may be direct with PHANS or conjoint with the Canadian Public Health Association (CPHA).
 Direct PHANS membership is the least expensive option, but we encourage conjoint membership for those who wish to support CPHA as well.
-Conjoint PHANS and CPHA membership is available through the CPHA website.
+Conjoint PHANS and CHPA membership is available through the CHPA website.